hashtagracoon/key-vaca/README.md

-# Key-Vaca Project
+# Key-Vaca Project (Eastern Helper)
-migrating from express-babel
+migrating from minimal-react-webpack-babel-airbnbeslint-setup

 A very small and pale-furred subspecies.

-npm --save-dev install eslint
-npm --save-dev install eslint-loader